Waco-area news briefs: Tribune-Herald Christmas Day edition online only

 Christmas edition online only

-The Tribune-Herald's Christmas Day and New Year's Day editions will be online only.
+The Tribune-Herald Christmas Day and New Year’s Day editions will be online only.
 No print edition will be distributed on those holidays.

 Subscribers can access the electronic edition at no additional charge by registering and activating their online account at wacotrib.com/activate if they have not already done so.